nav-0/flask-skeleton/README.md

 ## API Install

-Use the Dockerfile or docker-compose, use the `dev.env` template to make your `.env` Running the container will start on API on port 8080 `./rundmc` will handle starting the container
+Use the Dockerfile or docker-compose, use the `dev.env` template to make your `.env`

+Running the container will start an API on port 8080

+`./rundmc` will handle starting the container

 ## Python Client